woahitsdona/Quantitative-Evaluation-of-XAI-Methods-for-Image-Segmentation-in-Autonomous-Driving/README.md

 This project evaluates 6 Explainable AI (XAI) methods in the context of semantic segmentation for autonomous driving.
 The evaluation is divided into three phases:

 - Phase 1: Model application using uncompressed high-resolution images from the Mapillary Vistas dataset, segmented using OneFormer.
 Segmentation accuracy is evaluated using the Intersection-over-Union (IoU) metric.
-- Phase 2: Application of XAI methods (LIME, Grad-CAM, Seg-Grad-CAM, Saliency (Vanilla Gradient), XRAI, Integrated Gradients (IG)) to analyze interpretability.
+- Phase 2: Application of XAI methods (LIME, Grad-CAM, Seg-Grad-CAM, Saliency (Vanilla Gradient), XRAI and Integrated Gradients (IG)) to analyze interpretability.
 - Phase 3: Systematic evaluation of XAI methods using quantitative metrics (e.g. IROF, Max-Sensitivity, Focus, Pointing Game, Effective Complexity) targeting robustness, faithfulness, localization accuracy, and explanation complexity.

 ### Project Goals